nens/threedi-docs/source/d_problem_solving.rst

 Known Issues
 ^^^^^^^^^^^^^^

+- The live site uses always the max for initial water level, even when a different aggregation method is selected in the spatialite.

+- The live site doesn't show lateral inflow defined in the spatialite.

+- If a raster has both NaN and Nodata values the live site DEM will color yellow (showing color scale for -9999)

+- Dry Weather Flow in API v3 or the Modeller Interface is not taken from the spatialite.
+Users can define the DWF by using the dwf calculator and applying it as a lateral

 - When applying 2D boundary conditions, it is not allowed to have more than one grid resolution on the edge.
 However, there is no clear error message for this.

 - In the live site it is not possible to visualize structures together with the schematisation.